ChimeDaniel/Chimedaniel/README.md

 ### Hi there! 👋, I am Daniel Chime
 I am a passionate data analyst from Nigeria.
-I enjoy building functional programs with python and discovering key insights to help businesses trive.
+I enjoy building functional programs with Python and discovering key insights to help businesses thrive.
-- 🔭 *Working* on creating dynamic data pipelines, designing aesthetic and informative dashboards, analysing big data to produce insight, and constantly debugging 😅,
+- 🔭 *Working* on creating dynamic data pipelines, designing aesthetic and informative dashboards, analysing big data to produce insight, and constantly debugging 😅
 - 🌱 *Mastering* `Cloud Data Engineering with GCP and AWS`

 ## Connect with me